Professor

 TRANSCRIPT

-“My background is as a teacher.
+“My background is in teaching.
 Today, I have Parkinson’s disease.
 I’m 61 years old.
-So no, I’m not retired—I still receive some social assistance.
-In 2017, I ended up living on the streets, and I’ve been in that situation ever since.
-But the greatest fear is lying down and not waking up—do you know why?
-Because of violence.
-Because of someone acting out of anger.
+So no, I’m not retired—I’m still receiving some social assistance.
+In 2017, I ended up living on the streets, and I’ve been here ever since.
+But the biggest fear is lying down and not waking up—do you know why?
+Because of violence, because of someone acting out of anger.

-You can’t tell anyone the day you receive your benefits.
-There are people who are homeless, and there are people in a situation of homelessness—they’re different.
-Some were not always like this, as in my case—today I am.
-We had a meeting this week between people living on the streets and business owners.
-At first, they saw us as something bad—and many still do.
-They want to ‘clean’ the area.
+You can’t say what day you received your benefit or assistance.
+There are people who are homeless and there are those in a situation of homelessness—they’re different.
+Some weren’t before, like me, but now I am.
+We had a meeting this week—people living on the streets versus business owners.
+At first, they thought we were a problem—and some still do.
+So they want to ‘clean it up.’
 But what we want is dignity.
-You can’t demonize people living on the streets as if they were devils.
+You can’t demonize people living on the streets—they are not demons.
+Recently, a man drove by slowly in his car and said, ‘I’m going to shoot all of you.’
+And judging by the car, he was a businessman.

-I’ve seen it happen—I once slept at the National Library of Brasília, and someone uncovered my face.
-Two men were together, and one said, ‘No, it’s not him.’
-They were looking for someone.
-These are the biggest fears—the constant unease.
-You never fully sleep; you wake up at any noise, any movement.
+I’ve seen it—I’ve slept at the National Library of Brasília, and someone uncovered my face.
+There were two of them together, and one said, ‘No, it’s not him.’
+He was looking for someone.
+Those are the biggest fears—the constant unease.
+You never sleep fully; you wake up at any noise, any movement.

-The restroom at Setor Comercial Sul is the best in the area in terms of hygiene quality.
+The restroom in the Setor Comercial is the best in the area in terms of hygiene.
 There are only two restrooms, one for each gender.
 The demand is very high, and during peak hours it’s even higher.
-Weekends are a problem that still needs to be solved—does that mean people can’t meet their basic needs on Saturdays and Sundays?
-I believe it shouldn’t close, because it serves everyone here.
-And now we’re facing this situation also due to a lack of contributions and partnerships.
+And weekends are a problem—something that needs to be addressed.
+It’s as if on Saturdays and Sundays no one is allowed to meet their basic needs.
+I think it can’t be closed, because it serves everyone who is here.
+And now we find ourselves in this situation also due to a lack of contributions and partnerships.

 Our greatest concern is that this restroom might close.
-It didn’t exist before, and things were much worse in terms of health and hygiene than they are today.”
+It didn’t exist before, and things were much worse back then in terms of health and hygiene.”